Free Kitchen Hacks eBook

 Pecan Crusted Halibut on a plate with spinach and two lemon wedges

-Looking for a quick and easy way to prepare halibut?
-This 20-Minute Pecan Crusted Halibut is the perfect balance of savory and sweet, with a juicy, flaky interior and crispy, crunchy exterior.
+Craving a quick and easy fish dish?
+This 20-Minute Pecan Crusted Halibut hits all the right notes with its perfect balance of savory and sweet flavors, a tender, flaky interior, and a delightfully crispy exterior.

 Pecan Crusted Halibut on a plate with lemon wedges sliced open to reveal flaky inside

-• Honey mustard.
-This adds a subtle sweetness to this dish.
+The honey mustard adds a subtle sweetness to this dish, which complements the pecans.
 If you don’t have honey mustard on hand, you can easily make your own by mixing 2 tablespoons Dijon mustard with 2 teaspoons honey.

-• Lemon.
 You only need 1 tablespoon of lemon juice, which is equivalent to the juice of approximately 1/4 of a large lemon.
+As for the pecans, you can buy them crushed of use whole pecans and crush them at home.

 Overhead picture of all ingredients needed for Pecan Crusted Halibut on a white tile background - Pecans, Salt, Lemon Juice, Halibut, Honey Mustard, Panko, Pepper